LukCen/vite-vue-store/README.md

 # Vue Store Project

-This is a mini project made using Vue + Vite.
+This is a mini project made using Vue + Vite, for the purpose of learning these technologies.

 Current features